There is nothing more infuriating than going to sleep on a perfectly inflated air mattress, only to wake up flat on the ground.

 If the mattress begins to deflate rapidly, it is likely that you have placed the weight near to the hole.

-How to patch a hole
+How to patch a hole in air mattress?

 There are many commercially available patch kits designed for camping.
 These will have glue, sandpaper, and patches for a range of applications.